 Fertility

-Some treatments for bowel cancer carry a risk of infertility for women and men.
-Your healthcare team should discuss this risk with you when you are diagnosed.
+Fertility is your ability to have children.
+Some treatments for bowel cancer affect fertility for men and women.
+Your healthcare team should discuss this risk with you when you’re diagnosed.

-Even if you’re not ready to have a child now, you might want the option to begin or grow your family in the future.
 Coping with a cancer diagnosis as well as possible infertility can be hard.
 You might feel that things are moving very quickly with little time to make important decisions.
-Your healthcare team will give you support and can refer you to a counsellor and to a fertility specialist.
-You may also want to get in touch with other people in the same situation on our online community.
+Your healthcare team will give you support and can refer you to a counsellor and a fertility specialist.
+Both men and women should use contraception during radiotherapy and chemotherapy and for about a year after treatment ends.
+This is because these treatments can damage sperm and eggs or harm a developing baby.

-Some types of surgery can affect your fertility.
-Your healthcare team can give you information about how your specific surgery may affect your fertility.
+There isn’t enough evidence to show how surgery for bowel cancer may affect fertility.
+Your healthcare team can give you information about how your treatment may affect your fertility.

-The newer biological therapies may affect your fertility, depending on which drug you are having.
+Biological therapies may also affect your fertility, depending on which drug you are having.
 Speak to your healthcare team if you are worried about this.

 Your fertility options will depend on how much time you have before your cancer treatment starts and how well you are.
 The chances of having a baby after fertility treatment vary from person to person.
 Your fertility specialist can give you an idea of how successful the different fertility treatment options are likely to be.